RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [SPAB](http://www.howtoselfpublishabook.org/self-publish-a-book/) a very simple windows GUI that uses Pandoc and a couple other open source tools to produce a .mobi, .epub, .doc, and .pdf ready for the most popular self-publishing services.

+- [Pandoc Droplets and Services](https://github.com/dsanson/Pandoc-Droplets-and-Services) is a collection of simple and easily customizable Automator drag-and-drop applets and service menu items that use pandoc to produce pdf, docx, odt, and dzslides output on OS X.

 ## German Introduction / Deutsche Einführung

 Eine kurze Einführung (16 Seiten) zu Markdown und Pandoc.